-Objectives Recommendations Priority Funding Means of assessment Improve parkland tree establishment, habits and survival rates; - All tree Inspections are to be undertaken by an appropriately experienced and competent AQF level 5 arborist.
-Undertake a Level 1 limited visual assessment (in accordance with the ISA TRAQ methodology for managing large tree populations) once every 2-3 years as part of a proactive maintenance and inspection program.
-Any works identified by the assessment shall be undertaken by Marrickville Golf Club within a timeframe deemed as reasonable by the assessing tree management officer.
-High OP Independent audit Establish an appropriate tree species palette that is suited to the environmental conditions of Cook River Valley.
-Where achievable, replacement tree species selection shall be native tree varieties and endemic to the Cooks River Valley ecosystem (refer to Section 2.18.13 of the MDCP2011) High OP Works program Replace failing and aging tree stock as per the condition report and remaining tree life expectancy.
-High OP/ Capex Works program Replace weed species once new planting are established.
-Low OP/ Capex Works program Support and enhance the biodiversity values in the local area Improve the wider community's knowledge and understanding of good urban tree and forest management; Med OP Community feedback Assist stakeholders in the planning, budgeting, implementation, and maintenance of tree planting by providing consistent guidance on suitable species, locations and planting patterns.
+Objectives Recommendations Priority Funding Means of Improve parkland tree management and establishment Marrickville Golf Club is to undertake an assessment of all the trees within the site once every 2 years as part of a proactive maintenance and inspection program.
+All tree inspections are to be undertaken by an appropriately experienced and qualified AQF level 5 arborist.
+The assessment program will identify any required works to address tree risk and tree health and is to be submitted to Council for verification and approval prior to any works commencing.
+The assessments are to be carried out in accordance with and recorded in the tree inventory database prepared for the site.
+All works undertaken are to also be recorded in the database to ensure it is up to date and accurate.
+High Independent audit Improve tree planting and increase the Urban Forest Marrickville Golf Club is to develop a Tree Replacement and Planting Strategy for the site.
+This should include specifications for tree planting, tree stock procurement and tree establishment and maintenance.
+It should also include; a) an appropriate tree species palette that is suited to the environmental conditions of Cook River Valley.
+Replacement tree species selection shall be native tree varieties and endemic to the Cooks River Valley ecosystem (refer to Section 2.18.13 of the MDCP2011 and 'Missing Jigsaw Pieces: The Bushplants of the Cooks River Valley' by Doug Benson); b) a commitment to 2:1 tree replacement for any tree that is removed (based on approved works identified as part of an assessment); c) a strategy for the staged removal and replacement of weed species within the site (Willow and Olive).
+High Independent audit Support and enhance the biodiversity values in the local area Improve the wider community's knowledge and understanding of good urban tree and forest management; Med OP Community feedback Assist stakeholders in the planning, budgeting, implementation, and maintenance of tree planting by providing consistent guidance on suitable species, locations and planting patterns.
 Med OP Stakeholder feedback Guide the decision making and provide a transparent and accountable processes for planting, maintenance, removal processes High OP Independent audit To make the river, riparian area and floodplain resilient (adaptive and diverse) and contiguous.
-Provide long term protection of biodiversity values of the natural areas within the parklands and look for opportunities to increase vegetation cover as per Master Plan Option B, using mainly a diverse range of local and native species from pre-European vegetation communities as a reference.
+Provide long term protection of biodiversity values of the natural areas within the parklands and look for opportunities to increase vegetation cover as per Master Plan, using mainly a diverse range of local and native species from pre-European vegetation communities as a reference.
 High OP/ Capex/ Grant funding Independent audit To have successful Species - rich - abundant and diverse plant communities representative of Cooks River Valley Ecological communities Work with Council's community nursery for advice and sourcing of plants for select new plantings.
 Low OP/ Capex/ Grant funding Works program Manage the amount of hard surfaces and infrastructure that will: - Cut connections between the River banks, riparian area and floodplain Further degrade habitat and refuge areas for wildlife through increased River access Utilise permeable paving for footpaths where appropriate when upgrading existing paths.
-Med OP/Grant funding Planning consent Investigate cycle path options on existing roads within and adjacent to golf course to manage use and width of paths within the parklands to limit impacts on biodiversity areas and passive recreation/reflection places Med OP/Grant funding Planning consent
+Med OP/ Grant funding Planning consent Investigate cycle path options on existing roads within and adjacent to golf course to manage use and width of paths within the parklands to limit impacts on biodiversity areas and passive recreation/reflection places Med OP/ Grant funding Planning consent

-Marrickville Parklands.
-Photography by Inner West Council.
+${\it Marrickville\ Parklands.\ Photography\ by\ Inner\ West\ Council.}$

-07 Future directions
+06 Future directions